netgen/TagsBundle/doc/INSTALL.md

 1) You can now load and create content with `eztags` field type

 2) Use `TagsService` in your controllers to work with tags.
-The service is accessible through Symfony2 DIC, with ID `eztags.api.service.tags`
+The service is accessible through Symfony DIC, with ID `eztags.api.service.tags`